FACE THE FACTS Dredging Presenter: John Waite TRANSMISSION: Friday 4th August 2006 1230-1300 BBC RADIO 4

 In Scotland, it's the job of the Fisheries Research Services to consult interested parties about any plan to dump dredged sand at sea.
 Groups like Scottish Natural Heritage whose website suggests that the coast is in safe hands:

-Our basic philosophy is simple: we must care for and sustain our natural heritage if we want it to sustain us.
+READING Our basic philosophy is simple: we must care for and sustain our natural heritage if we want it to sustain us.
 Our goal is to make sure that people can benefit from the natural heritage tomorrow - because everyone has looked after it today.

 Scottish Natural Heritage, however, has raised no objections to Montrose port's annual dumping out at sea.
 Nor has it suggested that the dredged sand be used to stabilise the local beach, or tried to veto the latest scheme to ship the sand from Montrose harbour up to Aberdeen.
 And that's because SNH doesn't believe that there is a link between inshore dredging and local erosion, as its Dr Alistair Rennie explained to me when we met on Montrose's shifting sands.